Case Management Conference Calls

 • requests for proper or more specific witness statements; and

-• other preliminary or procedural issues that arise out of the witness statements or hearing documents or that relate to the conduct of the hearing.
+• other preliminary or procedural issues that arise out of the witness statements, hearing documents, or that relate to the conduct of the hearing.

 In addition, the HRTO adjudicator and the parties will likely discuss in detail how the hearing will proceed, including such procedural issues as: